Tuntufye4/covid_tweets_MW/README.md

 # covid_tweets_MW
-scrapped some covid tweets from some cities in Malawi
+Extracted some covid tweets from some cities in Malawi